TheEnvironmentGuy/teg-inhouse/README.md

-# teg-pipeline
+# teg-inhouse
-The Environment Guy's inhouse pipline/workflow tools.
+The Environment Guy's inhouse tools for graphics and game development.